-The Vanguard report shows contributions from both employers and employees add up to around 10% of salary, stable over the last 14 years.
+Individual investors aren’t as irrational as people think.
+The Vanguard report shows contributions from both employers and employees add up to 10% of salary, stable over the last 14 years.
 9 of 10 account holders did no trading.
 “During 2018, only 8% of DC plan participants traded within their accounts, while 92% did not initiate any exchanges.”
 Younger employees are allocating more towards equities, in line with target-date approaches.
-Individual investors aren’t as irrational as people think.

 Fees are a big deal and simple indexes are worth noting.
 To quote John Bogle in investing, “you get what you don’t pay for.”
 The 5x difference in fees that Fidelity and T. Rowe Price charge could pay for a lot of investor conferences in Miami–the Fidelity fee differences alone on $13B in assets for the fund, is $73M per year.
 This chart hides the humble S&P 500 index, which produced $7,500+ more than the target date funds.
-However, that’s 10 years of a rearview mirror bull market speaking.
+That’s 10 years of a rearview mirror bull market speaking, however.

 Health and wealth are at a natural intersection, and at a certain level of premature health deterioration (personal depreciation), health gets much more attention than wealth.
-From the key years of 50-70 there are many changes, screenings, and plan choices that most find hard to navigate.
-This could be an area ripe for more of a long-term, target date approach.
+In the key years of 50-70 there are many changes, screenings, and plan choices that most find hard to navigate.
+This could be an area ripe for more of a long-term, target-date approach.
 People need the right kind of simple, and with the consumers’ interests in mind.

 The image is a word cloud I made from the first 10 pages of the Vanguard report.